victorvaladez1/wellaware-platform/README.md

 - 🧑‍🔧 Maintenance types & categories
 - 🧾 Export logs to CSV
 - 🏭 Live mode: Replace sim API with real IoT data source (future-ready)

----

-## 📄 License

-MIT License — free to use for educational and commercial projects.